erik1066/fedora-setup-guide/README.md

 ![Fedora 43 Desktop](<./images/desktop01.png>)

+Proceed at your own risk and verify each command before executing that command.
+If you're unsure what something does, use a search engine or generative AI to ask what the command is doing.

 ## Check Fedora Version

 Let's make sure we're on Fedora 43, which is the version of Fedora this setup guide is written for: